-- As the official guardian of the European accreditation infrastructure, EA has the overall strategic objective to safeguard the value and credibility of accreditation and conformity assessment services delivered by its Members and accredited Conformity Assessment Bodies within the European market. - EA's role in supporting the effective operation of the Single Market is recognised by - Regulation (EC) No 765/2008, - the General Guidelines for cooperation between EC, EFTA and EA, - the Framework Partnership Agreement signed with the European Commission and EFTA.
+- As the official guardian of the European accreditation infrastructure, EA has the overall strategic objective to safeguard the value and credibility of accredited conformity assessment services delivered by its Members and accredited conformity assessment bodies within the European market. - EA's role in supporting the effective operation of the Single Market is recognised by - Regulation (EC) No 765/2008 - the General Guidelines for cooperation - the Framework Partnership Agreement signed with the European Commission and EFTA.